chrisdone-archive/duet/README.md

 * [Beta](http://chrisdone.com/toys/duet-beta/) - April 30th 2017
 * [Alpha](http://chrisdone.com/toys/duet-alpha/) - April 27th 2017

+## Building locally

+    $ stack build

+The web UI can be built with `sh build.sh`, but probably nobody but me needs that.

 ## Command-line usage

 Run with the file and function to evaluate: